 Some mountain cabins do not accept card payments.
 Please read more about payment at mountain cabins

 Of course!
 For members living outside of Sweden we have a post and package fee of 140 SEK for residents in Europe and 185 SEK for non-European residents.
 Do you know that a membership in your own country’s hostelling organisation is valid in Sweden as well?
-This can be less expensive and gives you the same discounts at our hostels.
+This can be less expensive and gives you the same discounts at our accommodations.

 Maps of the mountains are available for purchase at Lantmäteriet´s website